 By some estimates, hundreds of thousands of Fiat-Chrysler vehicles from the 2007–2015 model years have defective TIPMs.
 This includes the Liberty, Grand Cherokee, and Wrangler.

 Typical problems include:

 - The fuel pump not turning off and burning out

 - The airbags not deploying OR deploying randomly

-- The HORN goes off at random TIMES
+- The horn going off at random times

 The Center for Auto Safety (CAS) filed a petition asking NHTSA to investigate alleged problems with Totally Integrated Power Modules (TIPMs) installed in Chrysler vehicles since 2007.
 Nearly a year later, that petition was denied.

 |Jeep||Grand Cherokee||Gen 3 (2007-2010) and Gen 4 (2011-2015)|